azazi1/TinyC-Compiler/README.md

 # Tiny_C-Compiler

 This project was one of six practical projects provided by the basic lecture "Programming 2" at Saarland University in Summer Semester 2022.
-The lecture was hold by Prof. Dr. Sebastian Hack.
+The lecture was held by Prof. Dr. Sebastian Hack.

 ### TinyC is a reduced version of C. The most notable restrictions and deviations with regard to C, mentioned in the project description(*), are: